 A great area very close to Jordaan and the canal belt to explore is the area of 9 Streets (9 Straatjes).
 As the name suggests, they are a cluster of 9 streets or alleyways, all small and very cosy and picturesque.
 It is a lively area with lots of independent and unique artisan shops here.
 Also there are so many places to go for food around 9 Streets including some hidden treasures that you’ll have a hard time choosing which one to pick!

 If you stroll down a little bit from 9 Streets you’ll come to Rembrandtplein (Rembrandt Square).
 From here cross over the Amstel River onto ‘s-Gravelandseveer (click for Google maps location).
 Here you’ll then have a stunning view looking back over the river of the Dancing Houses on Amstel.
 The Dancing Houses are totally Instagrammable and you have most probably seen pictures of them before – they are one of the typical Amsterdam places that you will see on postcards here.

 Anne Frank House

-Anne Frank House (Anne Frank Huis) is very close to Nine Streets and is absolutely worth a visit.
+Anne Frank House (Anne Frank Huis) is very close to Nine Streets and is included on every Amsterdam Bucket List: it is an absolute must visit.
 It is the museum dedicated to the Jewish girl Anne Frank who kept a diary during her years in hiding in the annexe of this building during World War II.
 The museum is laid out very well and explains The Holocaust very well.
 Tickets are €10.50 for adults and can often sell out a couple of months in advance as the museum is very small, so make sure to buy them beforehand.
 Click here to book.